stevenhuang010/Pathfinding-Illustrator/README.md

 - Recursive Division Maze Generation Algorithm.

 ## Basic Controls
 - The light pink circle represents the start node and the light blue circle represents the end node.
 These nodes can be dragged and dropped at different locations on the grid.
-Wall nodes are the squares shaded in a dark-purple color, and these nodes are impassable for pathfinding algorithms.

 <p align = "center">
   <img src = "https://user-images.githubusercontent.com/63945057/87722510-12dc1f80-c76d-11ea-9d89-3d1c06905fca.png">
 </p>

+- The user is also able to add walls or erase walls by checking the Draw Wall checkbox or Erase Wall checkbox, respectively, and dragging their mouse across the grid.
+Wall nodes are shaded in a dark-purple color, and these nodes are impassable for pathfinding algorithms.

 - When a pathfinding algorithm is executed (located at the top of the application), the square-shaped grid nodes that the algorithm has visited will change to a light-purple color to showcase how the algorithm works, while the unvisited nodes remain white.
 Since wall nodes are impassable, they will remain dark-purple during the algorithm.
 If a path from the start node to the end node exists, a light blue path will be drawn at the conclusion of the algorithm.
 Otherwise, no path will be drawn.

-- The user is also able to add walls or erase walls by checking the Draw Wall checkbox or Erase Wall checkbox, respectively, and dragging their mouse across the grid.

 <p align = "center">
   <img src = "https://user-images.githubusercontent.com/63945057/87724448-58e6b280-c770-11ea-93b9-3d0485f45656.gif">